Nusiq/mcblend/docs/texture_customization/index.md

 The Gradient mask creates a grayscale gradient with stripes of varying darkness and width.
 The direction in which the stripes are drawn is defined with two points on the texture.
-The grayscale image is than multiplied by the input image.
+The grayscale image is then multiplied by the input image.

 Properties:

-- Point A - the starting point of drawing gradient stripes.
+- Point A - The starting point of drawing gradient stripes.
-- Point B - the end point of drawing gradient stripes.
+- Point B - The end point of drawing gradient stripes.
-- Relative boundaries - whether points A and B should be passed as absolute values (number of pixels from the lower left corner of the texture) or as a fraction of the texture size (0.0 lower left corner, 1.0 upper right corner).
+- Relative boundaries - Whether points A and B should be passed as absolute values (number of pixels from the lower left corner of the texture) or as a fraction of the texture size (0.0 lower left corner, 1.0 upper right corner).
     The absolute values can be negative, meaning they represent the number of pixels from the top right corner (starting at -1).
-- Stripes - the list of stripes in the gradient their colors (strengths) and their widths.
-The widths define their placement on a line between points A and B so in most cases the width of the first stripe is 0, which means that this stripe should be drawn at the Point A.
+- Stripes - The list of stripes in the gradient, with their colors (strengths) and their widths.
+The widths define their placement on a line between points A and B, so in most cases the width of the first stripe is 0, which means that this stripe should be drawn at Point A.
-- Exponent - the filter image is raised to the power of this value before it is multiplied by the image.
+- Exponent - The filter image is raised to the power of this value before it is multiplied by the image.
 ## Ellipse Mask
 ![](../img/ellipse_mask.png)

-Ellipse mask creates a grayscale image of ellipse that fits between Point A and Point B. The grayscale image is than multiplied by the input image.
+The Ellipse mask creates a grayscale image of an ellipse drawn between Point A and Point B. The grayscale image is then multiplied by the input image.

 Properties:

-- Point A and B - boundaries of the ellipse.
+- Point A and B - Boundaries of the ellipse.
-- Relative boundaries - whether points A and B should be passed as absolute values (number of pixels from the lower left corner of the texture) or as a fraction of the texture size (0.0 lower left corner, 1.0 upper right corner).
+- Relative boundaries - Whether points A and B should be passed as absolute values (number of pixels from the lower left corner of the texture) or as a fraction of the texture size (0.0 lower left corner, 1.0 upper right corner).
     The absolute values can be negative, meaning they represent the number of pixels from the top right corner (starting at -1).
-- Exponent - the filter image is raised to the power of this value before it is multiplied by the image.
+- Exponent - The filter image is raised to the power of this value before it is multiplied by the image.
-- Strength - the min and max values of brightness of created filter image.
+- Strength - The min and max values of brightness of the created filter image.
-- Hard edge - whether the ellipse should have hard edges or the brightness of the inner part of the ellipse should be smoothly interpolated to the edges of the image.
+- Hard edge - Whether the ellipse should have hard edges or the brightness of the inner part of the ellipse should be smoothly interpolated towards the edges of the image.